 Shripriya Mahesh, Filmmaker

-Shripriya wrote and directed “Waking Jed“, a segment featuring Academy Award® Nominees James Franco and Jessica Chastain, part of the collaborative feature film, “The Color of Time“, that premiered at the Rome Film Festival 2012 and had a theatrical release in the US in 2014.
+Shripriya wrote and directed “Waking Jed“, a short film featuring Academy Award® Nominees James Franco and Jessica Chastain.
+This short film was edited with 11 other films to create the omnibus feature, “The Color of Time“, that premiered at the Rome Film Festival 2012 and had a theatrical release in the US in 2014.

 Shripriya’s feature script, “Varenya“, was an official selection at IFP’s Emerging Storyteller section and participated in Independent Film Week, 2013.
 It was also selected to participate in Film Independent’s Screenwriting Lab, 2013.
 “Varenya” was presented in the Co-Production Market at the National Film Development Corporation’s Film Bazaar in Goa, India.